vitalif/vitastor/README.md

 - I don't care about C++ "best practices" like RAII or proper inheritance or usage of smart pointers or whatever and I don't intend to change my mind, so if you're here looking for ideal reference C++ code, this probably isn't the right place.
+- I like node.js better than any other dynamically-typed language interpreter because it's faster than any other interpreter in the world, has neutral C-like syntax and built-in event loop.
+That's why Monitor is implemented in node.js.

 ## Author and License